-A Horizontal Control Survey is a type of survey [which establishes] establishing points on a horizontal coordinate system, such as latitude and longitude, state, municipal, or arbitrary coordinates.
+A Horizontal Control Survey [is a type of survey which] establishes and depicts points on a horizontal coordinate system, such as latitude and longitude, state, municipal, or arbitrary coordinates.
 The horizontal control net shall comply with one of the Classes of Horizontal Accuracy defined in Section 20-300b-11 of these regulations.